(Pocket-lint) - Sky Q is Sky's premium product, now offered as the de facto option for newcomers to Sky TV.

-You get full access to all the Sky Q features through the Mini box, be that live TV, watch recordings stored on the main Sky Q boxes, or view on demand content.
-The only obvious difference is that the EPG does not have picture-in-picture view of live programming on other channels - that's only available on the main Sky Q 2TB or 1TB boxes.
+You get full access to all the Sky Q features through the Mini box, be that live TV, watch recordings stored on the main Sky Q boxes, or view on-demand content.
+They only work in 720p HD though, not Full HD or 4K Ultra HD.

 In addition, even if you have a Sky Q 2TB box capable of playing 4K content, the Sky Q Mini boxes can still only play video in Full HD.

-The latest remote adds touch, so there is less button pressing and more swiping to help you get around.
+The main remote includes touch, so there is less button pressing and more swiping to help you get around.
 It's also a Bluetooth remote, so there's no need for line-of-sight, perfect for those who want to hide the Sky Q box out of sight.

-It also features a built-in microphone, which works with voice search functionality added in spring 2017.
-By holding a button on the side of the remote, customers can look for shows and movies through voice commands, such as "films by Tom Hanks with five star ratings" or "Liverpool game".
+No matter which version you own, it features a built-in microphone, which works with voice search functionality.
+By holding a button on the side of the remote (for the touch remote) or the blue button on the newer remote, customers can look for shows and movies through voice commands, such as "films by Tom Hanks with five star ratings" or "Liverpool game".

 Sky Q Hub

-As Sky Q is super-connected, there's a dedicated Hub to sit behind it all.
+There's a dedicated 802.11ac broadband router to sit behind Sky Q, though you can use it with other broadband providers.
 Like all of the Sky Q TV boxes, this router for Sky Broadband integrates powerline networking, so you can use the mains wiring to connect it to your Sky Q devices as well as use its Wi-Fi capabilities.

-One of the Sky Q system's biggest talents offers more flexibility into how you can watch your content in different rooms and on different devices.
-This is thanks to the multiple tuners in the Sky Q set-top boxes, allowing you to record, as well as share content around the house.
+One of the Sky Q system's biggest talents is that you can watch your content in different rooms and on different devices.
+This is thanks to the multiple tuners in the Sky Q set-top boxes enabling you to record, as well as share content around the house.

-Sky Q will work across up to two tablets and three TVs simultaneously, plus recording of up to six channels at once - all thanks to those 12 TV tuners in the 2TB box.
-If you have the 1TB Sky Q box, this is reduced to recording three channels and watching another, with support for one tablet and one Sky Q Mini.
+Sky Q will work across up to two tablets or smartphones and three TVs simultaneously - you can upgrade this to four mobile devices if you have Sky Go Extra.
+It will record up to six channels at once - all thanks to those 12 TV tuners in the 2TB box.

 You are able to flow from room to room and watch whatever you want.
 You don't have to run cables around your house and use an IR blaster just because you want to watch Sky upstairs, as Sky Q is designed to do exactly that.

-Sport can now be viewed via live matches or by digging down into your favourite sport and searching what's available that way.
+Sport can now be viewed via live matches listed in the all-new "sports centre" or by digging down into your favourite sport and searching what's available that way.
 Ultra HD broadcasts can also be started or recorded from there.

 The Sky Store also features Ultra HD content, with many recent blockbusters available to rent.